-I'm homegrown - born and raised just up the road from University Park in South Williamsport, PA.
-The only thing you may know Williamsport for is the Little League World Series, or perhaps more recently its role as a hub for Marcellus Shale gas extraction in the northeastern part of the state.
+I'm homegrown - born and raised just up the road from University Park in Williamsport, PA.
+The only thing you may know Williamsport for is the Little League World Series.
 I completed my undergraduate degree in 2003, with a dual BA in Environmental Studies and Geography from the University of Pittsburgh at Johnstown.
-I then began the graduate program in Geography here at Penn State in the fall of 2005.
+I then began the graduate program in Geography here at Penn State that fall and graduated in 2005.
 My primary research interests included local scale mitigation of greenhouse gas emissions and invoking behavioral changes for energy and resource conservation.
 My thesis work focused on reducing the greenhouse gas emissions of the University Park campus of PSU.

 After graduating with my Masters, I worked briefly on a climate change grant at Penn State and then accepted a position with the University's Office of Physical Plant.
 There, I developed and maintained the greenhouse gas emission inventories for all of the Commonwealth campuses and worked with energy engineers to develop emission reduction strategies.